MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 > [!NOTE]
 > The latest App Center React Native SDK doesn't necessarily depend on the latest App Center iOS SDK, because the iOS SDK is updated and released before the React Native one.
 >
-> The consequence is that you have to know which version of the iOS SDK the React Native SDK depends on.
+> The consequence is that you must know which version of the iOS SDK the React Native SDK depends on.

 1. Download the [App Center SDK for React Native](https://github.com/Microsoft/appcenter-sdk-react-native/releases/latest) frameworks provided as a zip file and unzip it.